chevah/geck/content/documentation.rst

 Ensure to add examples for the text file configuration as first priority, followed by steps in the Local Manager GUI.

+The configuration / log examples are added *after* a narrative description of the example.

 Updating the documentation
 ==========================